Ella Mai: Career

-2015–2019: Self-titled debut album
+2015–2019: Debut album

-In 2015, Mai uploaded a four-track solo EP of original recorded songs to SoundCloud titled Troubled which was produced by Ella’s high school friend Kyle Dj Kam1 McCullough..
-Shortly after the release of Troubled, Mai was discovered on Instagram and signed to DJ Mustard's label, 10 Summers Records and Interscope Records.
+During 2015, Ella Mai uploaded a four-track solo EP of original recorded songs to SoundCloud titled Troubled.
+After its release, Mai was discovered on Instagram and signed to American hip hop producer DJ Mustard's label, 10 Summers Records, which operates as part of Interscope Records.
 In February 2016, she released Time, the first in her EP trilogy.
-The six-track EP included the single "She Don't", which featured Ty Dolla Sign.
+The six-track EP included the single "She Don't", which featured Mustard's frequent collaborator, singer Ty Dolla Sign.
 She released her second EP, Change, in November 2016 and third, Ready, in February 2017.
 "Boo'd Up", which was featured on the EP, rose in popularity on social media as well as in nightclubs over the next few months.
 Ella Mai toured with Kehlani on her SweetSexySavage World Tour.
 After Mai served as the opening act on Kehlani's tour, her music reached a bigger audience and the song grew on radio airplay in the spring of 2018.

 On 26 April 2018, she released a music video for "Boo'd Up" after it started to gain popularity.
-The song became her first top ten song in the US in the following month, deeming it her "breakthrough hit."
+The song became her first top ten song in the US in the following month, deeming it her "breakthrough hit".
 Rolling Stone wrote that the single is "one of the biggest singles by a breakout female R&B singer in the past 10 years."
 The single peaked at number five on the US Billboard Hot 100, and broke the record for the most weeks at number one of any song by a woman on the R&B/Hip-Hop Airplay chart.
 On 14 August, she joined Bruno Mars on the 24K Magic World Tour after Cardi B dropped out.